flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 folder: mydoc
 ---

-# FlashR programming tutorial
-FlashR is an extension of the R programming framework.
-It executes R code in parallel automatically and stores and accesses arrays in the R code on disks automatically to scale R to large datasets that can't fit in memory.
-The core of FlashR is a small set of generalized operators to perform computation in an array-oriented fashion.
-In addition to the generalized operators, FlashR reimplements many commonly used R functions to provide users a familiar R programming environment to reduce the learning curve.
+FlashR extends the R programming framework for large-scale data analysis.
+It executes R code in parallel automatically and utilizes disks to scale R to large datasets.
+The core of FlashR is a small set of generalized matrix operations to perform computation in an array-oriented fashion.
+In addition, FlashR reimplements many commonly used R functions in the [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html) and [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) packages to provide users a familiar R programming environment to reduce the learning curve.
 FlashR is completely implemented as an R package.

-FlashR is designed with goals in four aspects:
-* Efficiency: Comparable to optimized C code.
-* Scalability: Tera-scale or larger.
-* Generality: as many applications as possible in data mining and machine learning and more.
-* Productivity: the same productivity as R.

-Although FlashR tries to provide a familiar environment for R users, some operations in the traditional R are not supported in FlashR.
+Although FlashR tries to provide a familiar environment for R users, some operations in the R framework are not supported in FlashR.
 The biggest difference is that FlashR does not allow users to modify individual elements in a vector or a matrix.
 FlashR intentionally chooses so for the sake of performance.
 FlashR stores vectors and matrices on SSDs.
 Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and these operations are harmful to SSDs.
 By forbidding modifying individual elements, FlashR advocates array-oriented programming to achieve superior efficiency.

 ## How to start

-Users can follow the [instructions](https://github.com/icoming/FlashX/wiki/FlashX-Quick-Start-Guide) to install FlashR in Ubuntu.
+Users can follow the [instructions](https://flashxio.github.io/FlashX-doc/FlashX-Quick-Start-Guide.html) to install FlashR in Ubuntu.
 To load FlashR to R, run
 ```
 > library(FlashR)
 ```